 When would a hippo need to run?

-Hippos generally spend most of their time in the water but come on land for certain things.
+Hippos generally spend most of their time in the water but come on land for a number of reasons.

 The most common reason hippos come on land is to feed at night.
 They spend about 5-6 hours of their day grazing, most of it during the night when the sun is down and less severe.
-They can range up to 2 miles in their search for grasses, sometimes requiring them to travel significant distances from water (where they are most comfortable).
-While traveling across land, it’s common to see hippos trot or canter in a similar fashion to a horse.
+They can range up to 2 miles in their search for grass, sometimes traveling significant distances from water (where they are most comfortable).
+While traveling across land, it’s common to see hippos trotting or cantering in a similar fashion to a horse.

-Additionally, Africa has large environmental changes that occasionally result in the displacement of animals in certain habitats.
-Hippos aren’t excluded from this and can often be forced to migrate large distances when their water dries up.
+Additionally, their habitat undergoes extensive environmental changes that occasionally result in the displacement of its fauna.
+Hippos aren’t excluded from this and can often be forced to migrate across great distances when the rivers, swamps, or lakes they live in dry up.
 In some instances, hippos have been recorded traveling up to 30 miles in order to find suitable watering holes or rivers.

 If a hippo is running at full speed, it’s likely threatened in some way.
 There are a few telltale signs that a hippo is feeling threatened.
 Yawning is usually the first signal that is used to display their tusks and large size.
 If a predator or unwary individual doesn’t take the hint, a hippo could chase with the intent to scare or kill.
 These defensive measures are really the only times that a hippo would run at full speed.